-Kiwis are solitary birds most of the time, roosting in low vegetation and a species emerging at night to eat insects.
+These birds are solitary birds most of the time, roosting in low vegetation and a species emerging at night to eat insects.
 Grubs and worms are found underground by smell – the kiwi’s nostrils are at the tip of its beak, allowing it to scent this quarry more easily.

-Kiwis also eat many other things found in their habitat, however, including seeds and fruits.
-Crayfish, frogs, and eels are also taken when the opportunity offers.
+They also eat many other things found in their habitat, however, including seeds and fruits like berries.
+Crayfish, frogs, beetles, and eels are also taken when the opportunity offers.

 The kiwi is a very long-lived bird, and one generation may be anywhere from 30 to 50 years, though reproduction is now believed to be somewhat faster.